willdurney/blog.willdurney.com/_posts/2020-04-13-revisiting-person-of-interest.markdown

-I enjoyed the show so much that I used it as my example in an application essay for a class at Wesleyan called "Television Storytelling."
-Broadly, the prompt was to briefly discuss a show that demonstrated narrative complexity.
+I enjoyed the show so much that I used it as my example in an application essay for a class at Wesleyan called "Television Storytelling" -- the prompt was to briefly discuss a show that demonstrated narrative complexity.
 As someone who definitely would have considered himself a "TV connoisseur" at the time, I was determined to get into the class, despite not being a film or American studies major